rust-lang/rust/doc/tutorial.md

 Tuples in Rust behave exactly like records, except that their fields do not have names (and can thus not be accessed with dot notation).
-Tuples can have any arity except for 0 or 1 (though you may see nil, `()`, as the empty tuple if you like).
+Tuples can have any arity except for 0 or 1 (though you may consider nil, `()`, as the empty tuple if you like).

 ~~~~
 let mytup: (int, int, float) = (10, 20, 30.0);